-Policy Guideline #39 provides direction to landlords making an application for dispute resolution through the Direct Request process.
-It confirms that a landlord must provide copies of documents showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents.
+Policy Guideline #39 confirms that a landlord making an application for dispute resolution through the Direct Request process must provide specific documentation in support, including documentation showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents.

-I have reviewed all documentary evidence and I find that the landlord's name on the tenancy agreement does not match the Landlord's name on the Application for Dispute Resolution.
-There is also no evidence or documentation showing that the Applicant is the owner of the rental property or is otherwise entitled to any orders that may result from this application.
+I have reviewed all documentary evidence and I find that the Landlord's name on the Application for Dispute Resolution does not match the landlord's name on the tenancy agreement.
+There is also no evidence or documentation showing that the applicant is the owner of the rental property or is otherwise entitled to any orders that may result from this application.